Book Your Experience →

 Interactive Stations Are Replacing Traditional Buffets

 The standard chafing-dish buffet is largely gone from upscale Denver events.
-What's replaced it is the interactive station — a setup where a chef is actively cooking or assembling in front of guests, creating a culinary experience rather than a food service moment.
-Carving stations with dry-aged Colorado beef, live pasta stations where guests watch pasta get made and sauced to order, caviar service with all the accompaniments.
-These formats create conversation and engagement that a static buffet never could.
-For corporate events specifically, interactive stations give attendees something to do and talk about during cocktail hour, which breaks the ice better than any planned activity.
+What's replaced it is the interactive station — a chef actively cooking or assembling in front of guests, creating a culinary experience rather than a food service moment.
+Carving stations with dry-aged Colorado beef, live pasta stations, caviar service with all the accompaniments.
+For corporate events specifically, interactive stations give attendees something to do and talk about during cocktail hour.

 Elevated Non-Alcoholic Beverage Programs

-The rise of sober-curious culture has made the non-alcoholic beverage program a legitimate design consideration for events, not an afterthought.
-In 2026, guests who aren't drinking alcohol expect something genuinely interesting in their glass — not a Sprite or soda water with lime.
+The rise of sober-curious culture has made the non-alcoholic beverage program a legitimate design consideration, not an afterthought.
+In 2026, guests who aren't drinking alcohol expect something genuinely interesting — not a Sprite or soda water with lime.
 House-made shrubs, botanical infusions, zero-proof cocktails built with the same care as their alcoholic counterparts.
-We now build these programs in parallel with wine pairings for any event where we're handling beverages.
+We build these programs in parallel with wine pairings for any event where we're handling beverages.

 Hyper-Personalized Menus for Corporate Events